onnx/onnx/docs/docsgen/source/tutorial_python/concepts.rst

 ONNX aims at providing a common language any machine learning framework can use to describe its models.
 The first scenario is to make it easier to deploy a machine learning model in production.
-An ONNX interpretor (or **runtime**) can be specifically implemented and optimized for this task in the environment where it is deployed.
-With ONNX, it is possible to build a unique process to deploy a model in production and independant from the learning framework used to build the model.
+An ONNX interpreter (or **runtime**) can be specifically implemented and optimized for this task in the environment where it is deployed.
+With ONNX, it is possible to build a unique process to deploy a model in production and independent from the learning framework used to build the model.

 .. contents::